FAQ’s on Facet Syndrome

 What is Facet Syndrome?

 Patients who are experiencing the effects of facet syndrome are having one or more complications of the spinal facet joints, which are small pieces of cartilage located between each set of the spinal vertebrae.
 The facet joints assist the spine during movement by creating the ability for the vertebrae to flex and bend, granting the spine its full range of motion.
 As they are comprised of cartilage, it is possible for the joints to be worn down over time to general wear and tear, just as it is possible for them to become damaged due to one or more separate causes.
-The clinical aspects of chronic facet syndrome were confirmed in a recent congress amongst a large group of chiropractic practitioners at The European Chiropractors Union ECU (The clinical aspects of the acute facet syndrome, 2009).
+The clinical aspects of chronic facet syndrome were confirmed in a recent congress amongst a large group of chiropractic practitioners at The European Chiropractors Union ECU.

 What are the causes of Facet Syndrome?

 The primary caused behind the development of facet syndrome is damage occurring to the cartilage of the facet joints as a result of arthritic degradation.
 Degradation can be either the result of normal wear and tear to the joints from movement of the spine, or may be the result of an injury that has affected one or more facet joints.
 Patients who already possess a chronic inflammatory arthritis condition are at an increased risk for the development of facet syndrome.

 What are the symptoms of Facet Syndrome?